-Inputs Preliminary TSD Changes for the Direct Final Rule Shipments Compliance Date of Standard Annual shipments from shipments model No change.
+Inputs Preliminary TSD Changes for the Direct Final Rule Shipments Annual shipments from shipments model.
 No change.
-Base-Case Forecasted Efficiencies.
-Based on historical SWEF growth rates from 1992 to 2005.
-No change in basic approach; modified efficiency dis- tributions based on new information from AHRI; historical SWEF growth rates from 1993 to 2002 (CAC and HP) or 2005 (Furnaces) used to forecast efficiencies.
-Standards-Case Forecasted Efficiencies.
-Used a "roll-up" scenario to establish the distribution of efficiencies in the compliance year; forecasted efficiencies based on historical SWEF growth rates from 1992 to 2005 (same as base case).
-Modified efficiency distributions based on new infor- mation.
+Compliance Date of Standard 2016.
+No change.
+Base-Case Forecasted Efficiencies Based on historical SWEF growth rates from 1992 to 2005.
+No change in basic approach; modified efficiency distributions based on new information from AHRI; historical SWEF growth rates from 1993 to 2002 (CAC and HP) or 2005 (Furnaces) used to forecast efficiencies.
+Standards-Case Forecasted Efficiencies Used a "roll-up" scenario to establish the distribution of efficiencies in the compliance year; forecasted efficiencies based on historical SWEF growth rates from 1992 to 2005 (same as base case).
+Modified efficiency distributions based on new information.
 Retained "roll-up" scenario.
-Forecasted ef- ficiencies based on maintaining constant per-unit total installed costs relative to base case.
-Annual Energy Consumption per Unit.
-Annual weighted-average values as a function of SWEF.
+Forecasted efficiencies based on maintaining constant per-unit total installed costs relative to base case.
+Annual Energy Consumption per Unit Annual weighted-average values as a function of SWEF.
 No change.
+Total Installed Cost per Unit Annual weighted-average values as a function of SWEF.
+Incorporated learning rate to forecast product prices.
+Annual Energy Cost per Unit Annual weighted-average values as a function of the annual energy consumption per unit and energy prices.
+No change.
+Repair and Maintenance Cost per Unit Annual values as a function of efficiency level.
+No change.
+Energy Prices AEO2009 forecasts (to 2035) and extrapolation through 2043.
+Updated using AEO2010 forecasts.
+Energy Site-to- Source Conversion Factor Varies yearly and is generated by NEMS-BT.
+No change.
+Discount Rate Present Year Three and seven percent real.
+Future expenses are discounted to 2010.
+No change.
+Future expenses are discounted to 2011, when the final rule will be published.